PlutoPenguin11/security-check/README.md

 3. Run the 'vuln_scanner.py' file

-## Non-Installation Gude for Running Live Server Build
+## (NON-FUNCTIONAL) Non-Installation Gude for Running Live Server Build

+THIS FUNCTIONALITY IS NO LONGER SUPPORTED, THE SERVER DOES NOT RUN ONLINE

 1. Follow this link: https://verivuln.duckdns.org/